MichalisPapadakis/LegSimulation/README.md

 * Download and install the Desktop-Full version of ROS Noetic, following the steps described [here](http://wiki.ros.org/noetic/Installation/Ubuntu).
 This version includes Gazebo 11 simulator.

-* The ROS Workspace Environment is catkin workspace. [catkin](https://wiki.ros.org/catkin) is the official build system of ROS to generate executables, libraries, and interfaces.
+* Install catkin tools. [catkin](https://wiki.ros.org/catkin) is the official build system of ROS to generate executables, libraries, and interfaces.
 Catkin Command Line Tools are used in order to build packages in the workspace.
 They can be installed in by following the instructions described [here](https://catkin-tools.readthedocs.io/en/latest/installing.html#installing-on-ubuntu-with-apt-get).

-*Create a catkin environment.
+* Create a catkin environment.
 The process is described below:

   1. Source the environment: